geelen/glenmaddern.com/src/lib/articles/icss.md

 date: "2015-06-14"
 ---

 CSS is a lot of things.
-It's surprisingly adept at describing visual information yet in can be a huge source of technical debt in many codebases.
-It's so intertwined with the browser's rendering model that learning it can be hugely frustrating, but at a certain level of competence that day-to-day professional use demands, it's hard to imagine *anything* doing a better job.
+To people who don't understand it, it can be infuriating.
+To those of us who use it day-to-day, it's essential.
+It's so intertwined with the browser's rendering model that it can be hard for newcomers to tell what's CSS and what's the browser.
+And it's *extremely* easy to make an unmaintainable mess.

-It seems clear to me the the real "problem" with CSS, as it exists today, is that it's *underspecified*.
-Gaps in the language itself have given rise to a host of pre-processors, polyfills & workarounds, and a lack of any true runtime isolation has resulted in a seemingly equal number of convention
+Whatever you think of CSS, it's demonstrably *underspecified*.
+Gaps in the language itself gave rise to a host of pre-processors, polyfills & workarounds, and the lack of any true runtime isolation resulted in a long line of conventions & techniques to build maintainable code.
+Until the spec catches up (CSS Variables, Color functions, Custom Breakpoints, the Shadow DOM etc) the void gets filled by a cacophony of ideas & suggestions, with often very little overlap.

-It occurred to me recently that nobody is really happy with the current state of CSS, and that's pretty weird.
-I know and respect people who think CSS itself is *fine/fucked*, who think only *they/nobody* is doing it "right", who think *the DOM/the language/other developers* are the problem, who think *more-isolation/less-isolation/write-it-in-JS/definitely-not-JS-but-maybe-not-CSS-either* is the solution.
-You can pretty much take any combination of opinions I've just listed and you'll find someone arguing intelligently for it.
-Which is weird, right?

 This dramatic lack of consensus is a real hindrance.
 To borrow a phrase from the greatest Australian film ever made: